TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 When is the transition to Canvas Cloud happening?

-Starting in Spring 2026, all courses will be delivered through Canvas Cloud.
+Starting in Spring 2026, all courses will be delivered through Canvas Cloud and canvas.sfu.ca will be directed to Canvas Cloud.

 A small group of volunteer instructors will have early access to Canvas Cloud for testing and trial purposes.